 International students may be eligible to borrow money through a very limited selection of loan programs.
 International students must have a U.S. citizen serve as the co-signer on the loan.
 Contact the Student Financial Services Office for additional information.

 Study abroad, domestic mobility, and exchange opportunities are available through programs hosted or coordinated through regionally accredited U.S. institutions or through direct application to a foreign institution.
 The selection of a program should be made carefully, as it may have implications for financial aid, transferability of credits, progress in the major and the completion of degree requirements.

-Students who have submitted an approved Petition for Off-Campus Study remain active degree candidates at UArts.
+Students who have submitted an approved Petition for Off-campus Study remain active degree candidates at UArts.
 Please note that in cases where the student prefers to register and pay tuition at the overseas host institution the student must request a Leave of Absence or withdraw from UArts.
-In most cases, it will be to the student’s advantage to remain an active UArts student through the Off-Campus Study process; the student can thus register and pay tuition at UArts.
+In most cases, it will be to the student’s advantage to remain an active UArts student through the Off-campus Study process; the student can thus register and pay tuition at UArts.

 Below is an outline of the three different options available to students who wish to study off-campus.
-For more complete information, please refer to the full policy on Study Abroad at the following: Study Abroad Policy

 Note: This option is recommended for students who wish to study at an affiliated institution whose tuition is similar to or higher than the tuition charged by UArts.